Come live and work in Australia!

 - High workload:

+Working long hours and having unfavourable working conditions contribute to dissatisfaction.
 A combination of high patient loads and administrative duties leads to stress and burnout.

 - Limited career prospects: